mredar/code4lib-2014-PhantomJS-Selenium/README.md

     * Review code.

-        * Change self.baseURL to ""

-        * Run test – it should work!
+        * Run test - it should work!
 [need command here] python selenium-webdriver-test.py (something like that)

          * but didn't test (*assert*) anything